Louisiana mayor running for re-election killed in crash hours before polls close

-ST. LANDRY PARISH, La.
-(KLFY) — The mayor of a Louisiana parish running for re-election was killed in an Election Day crash just hours before the polls were set to close.
+The mayor of a Louisiana parish running for re-election was killed in an Election Day crash just hours before the polls were set to close, KTLA sister station KLFY reports.

 Police say a man driving a Ram pickup truck south on LA 741 failed to yield as he tried to cross the westbound lanes of U.S. 190.
 He then allegedly collided with the passenger side of an SUV traveling west on U.S. 190.